Introducing Spotlight: A Novel Approach for Generating Captivating Key Information from Documents: Experimental Results and Discussion

 In this section, we analyze the results based on values of different evaluation strategies - traditional metrics, UniEval, GPT-4 critiquing and spotlight characteristics features to understand how different models perform and gain insights into the effectiveness of LLMs for spotlight generation tasks.

 \textbf{(A) Performance of Traditional Baseline Approaches:} We explore different traditional approaches (LongFormer, T5-Fine-tune, BART-large, Pegasus, Falcon, TLDR) for spotlight generation and results for CSPubSum are shown in Table \ref{tab:cspubsum_rouge_gpt}.
+Table \ref{tab:cspubsum_rouge_gpt} shows that traditional summarization models such as LongFormer, T5, BART, Pegasus, and Falcon struggle to generate effective spotlights, with lower ROUGE, BERT-F1, and UniEval scores.
+In contrast, even simple supervised fine-tuning of LLMs (Llama2, Mistral, Llama3) yields large improvements, confirming that LLMs can adapt well to the spotlight objective.
+This gap underscores that generating spotlights demands richer semantic modeling than what traditional summarization frameworks provide.
 Detailed results for the datasets are in Appendix Table - \ref{tab:news_rouge_gpt_baseline} (for News), \ref{tab:cspubsum_rouge_gpt_baseline} (for CSPubSum), \ref{tab:oasum-domain_rouge_gpt_baseline} (for Wikipedia) and \ref{tab:neurips_rouge_gpt_baseline} (for Research Presentation) It is seen that even simple SFT-based approaches on LLMs perform much better than these traditional approaches across all metrics.
 This performance gap may be due to the advanced architectures and targeted optimizations of LLM models which are fine-tuned specifically for task performance and user preferences, whereas the older models do not benefit from the same level of refinement and cutting-edge techniques, leading to their comparatively lower performance.